hertz29/panpoly/README.md

 Job Management - Service that handle the jobs management.

   Job Model:
-    Include a List of jobs.
+    Includes a List of jobs.
     The model insert a job into the list by inserting according to the job's next execution time.

    Job Fetcher: